-Members of the University are reminded that nominations are now invited for consideration for the award of Honorary Degrees and Fellowships in 2017 and thereafter.
-It would be appreciated if nominations could be received by the Senate Office by 1 August 2016.
-Completed nomination forms (which can be supplemented by additional information) should be returned to Mrs Michelle Leatham, Senate Office, Gilbert Scott Building, University of Glasgow.
+Members of the University are reminded that nominations are now invited for consideration for the award of Honorary Degrees and Fellowships in 2018 and thereafter.
+It would be appreciated if nominations could be received by the Senate Office by 1 August 2017.
+Completed nomination forms (which can be supplemented by additional information) should be returned to Ms Amber Higgins, Senate Office, Gilbert Scott Building, University of Glasgow.

 The Senate Office and Unviersity Archive Services are working together in partnership to develop an interactive database of all Honorary Degree recipients.
 This will shortly be available the University of Glasgow Story.

-Currently, the past nine years of Honorary Graduates are available in pdf below:
+Currently, the past 12 years of Honorary Graduates are available in pdf below: